 Wemyss Malts launched in 2005 with the release of ‘Spice King’ and ‘Peat Chimney’, a pair of blended malts named for their distinctive flavour profiles.
-The range was completed in 2011 with the release of The Hive, though the series has continued to develop with both 12 year old and Batch Strength versions now available.
+A third offering known as The Hive completed the range in 2011, though the series has continued to develop with 12 year old and Batch Strength versions now available.

 As standard, Wemyss bottle their blended malts at 46% abv.
 Each expression is generally available in the UK for around £40.